Tag Archives: Heavy Lift Helicopter

 The Chinook prototypes were painted white and orange.
 This is the third YCH-1B, 59-4984.
 (Boeing Vertol)

-The Chinook remains in production as the CH-47F Block II and MH-47G, and is used by the military services of several nations.
+The Chinook remains in production as the CH-47F Block I and MH-47G, and is used by the military services of several nations.
+Boeing is continuing development of the Block II variant.

 Boeing CH-47F Chinook.
 (Boeing)